 The first question you need to ask yourself and any other person involved is this: “How long can you go without a functioning kitchen?”

 Whatever your preference, make sure your gear toward a time frame that matches your tolerance level.
 Furthermore, take care that all the tasks conform to a specific deadline.
 This, of course, will be a flexible deadline.
 You must take into consideration anything that could possibly go wrong might.
-Sure, your kitchen remodelling job may proceed without a hitch.
+Sure, your kitchen remodeling job may proceed without a hitch.
 Yet again, it will probably not.

 What can go wrong with your immaculate schedule?
 A host or a veritable hoard of things.
-Everything can and does take longer in most kitchen remodelling jobs.
+Everything can and does take longer in most kitchen remodeling jobs.
 The problems can and frequently do include the following:

 - Shipping delays – your materials are not arriving at your supplier or contractor or home on the arranged date.

 - Delays with a contractor, a plumber or a friend who is helping out.